Category A - A summary of the passive residency by investment option

 Please also note that Category A also allows you to have an Andorran Company provided it is not trading or active in Andorra, so that also opens a few options.
 Whether you need tax / fiscal residency or not Andorra Category A passive residency can offer interesting options.

-For applicants under Category A the applicants must:
+For applicants under Category A the applicants must provide:

-Pay to the Government (after the above documents have been accepted) a non-interest bearing bond (fully refundable upon departure) of €50,000 for the head of household and €10,000 for each dependent,
+- Pay to the Government AFA (after the above documents have been accepted) a non-interest bearing deposit (fully refundable upon departure) of €50,000 for the head of household and €10,000 for each dependent,

-That, INCLUDING the amount above for the bond, they sign an undertaking at the time of application that within a period of one month from the six month birthday of the application for residency ( i.e. SEVEN months from the date of application) they will submit documentary proof that, including the amount paid for the Government bond that they have invested a minimum total amount of €400.000 ( Including the bond already paid) in Andorra in permissible categories of investments.
+- That they sign an undertaking at the time of application that within six months of the approval for residency that they will submit documentary proof that, including the amount paid for the Government deposit that they have invested a minimum total amount of €400.000 in Andorra in the permissible categories of investments.
 Please scroll down for details of permissible investments in ths category.

 The residency is granted initially for a period of 2 years, then for 2, 3 and then every 10 years.
 At renewal you do not have to be present, the documents required are obtained locally and the process is quite straightforward providing no changes have been arbitrarily made by the resident to areas such as insurance and banks without first seeking my advice.